mpowaga/no-mistake/README.md

 # Bash is all you need

-The most basic AI agent in a tiny bash file (< 500 loc) with a single tool: bash.
+The most basic AI agent in a tiny bash file (< 500 loc) with only one tool: bash.

 ## DANGER